zone-eu/zone-mta/plugins/README.md

 ## HTTP API

 Plugins can register their own API endpoints.
 To use these function you need to set `enabled` to `'main'` or `['main',...]`.
-You can still have hooks in an other context.
+You can still have hooks in an other context. **Please keep in mind that data can NOT be shared directly** There is no direct way to share data between "main", "sender" and "receiver" context.

 Endpoints can be registered with following command: